JWT Token

-In JWT token authentication, you must send the login credentials —such as an email and password to your server via API endpoint; your server creates a user account, generates a custom JWT token, and returns it to your app.
-You use this JWT token to login into the Firebase and use its services.
+In JWT token authentication, you send login credentials, like email and password, to your server through an API endpoint.
+The server then creates a user account, generates a custom JWT token, and returns it to your app.
+This JWT token allows you to log in to Firebase and access its services.

 You can learn more about Firebase and JWT tokens here.